clicked

 Caroline Dubois appeared on course for a successful first defence of her WBC lightweight title after dissecting Jessica Camara for the best part of two rounds but an accidental clash of heads left the Canadian unable to continue, forcing the 24-year-old rising star into an anticlimactic technical draw.

-Last August, Dubois (10-0-1, 5 KOs) claimed the interim title with a wide unanimous decision over Uruguay’s Maira Moneo but was upgraded last month when former champion Katie Taylor decided to relinquish her belt and concentrate on other opportunities as she winds down her extraordinary career.
+Back on August 3, Dubois (10-0-1, 5 KOs) claimed the interim title with a wide unanimous decision over Uruguay’s Maira Moneo but was upgraded last month when former champion Katie Taylor decided to relinquish her belt and concentrate on other opportunities as she winds down an extraordinary career.

 Boxing on her 24th birthday, Dubois made an explosive start to what promises to be a long reign of her own, dropping Camara (14-4-1, 3 KOs) with a southpaw left hand within the opening minute.

-Dubois was too young, too quick and just too good for the Canadian veteran whose face was a bloodied, swollen mess by the midpoint of round two.
-A cut over her left eye was apparently caused by a clash of heads but her right eye was also badly swollen.
-At the start of the third, a doctor inspected Camara’s eye and ruled her unable to continue.
+Dubois was too young, too quick and just too good for the Canadian veteran whose face was a bloodied, swollen mess midway through round two.
+A cut over her left eye was apparently caused by a head clash but her right was also badly swollen.
+To start the third, a doctor inspected Camara’s eye and ruled her unable to continue.

 The stain on her previously perfect record will frustrate Dubois but she was well on her way to a dominant victory and can continue to press on with her career.